premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-4.How can you differentiate threads and process in Java?
+4.How can you differentiate threads and process in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)